Iain Hewitson was born in Otaki, New Zealand, in 1948 and, for just on 50 years, he has been a Chef/ Restaurateur in both Australia and New Zealand.

-Arriving in Australia in 1972, Iain quickly established himself as one of the country’s leading chefs and for many years was at the cutting edge of the restaurant scene – with establishments such as Clichy, Fleurie, Champagne Charlie’s, The Last Aussie Fishcaf, Memories of the Mediterranean and Tolarno Bistro, receiving both public and critical acclaim.
-He currently operated Barney Allen’s Bar & Diner in conjunction with long time business partner Ruth Allen and her brother, Barney.
+Arriving in Australia in 1972, Iain quickly established himself as one of the country’s leading chefs and for many years was at the cutting edge of the restaurant scene - with establishments such as Clichy, Fleurie, Champagne Charlie’s, The Last Aussie Fishcaf, Memories of the Mediterranean, Tolarno Bistro and Barney Allen’s Bar & Diner, receiving both public and critical acclaim.
+His last venture, Big Huey’s Diner, was located in South Melbourne.

 In 1986, Iain received the Charles Heidsieck Award for services to cuisine and in 1995 the Grand Master Compagnon of Beaujolais.
 In 1987 restaurant critic Stephen Downes described him as the most important Melbourne restaurateur of the eighties, while The Age Good Food Guide in 1990 included him as one of the top chefs of the decade.

-Iain is also included in “Immigration and the Victorian Economy – A Photographic History”, a government funded Museum Victoria publication commemorated to the contribution of immigrants to the economic development of Victoria this century.
+Iain is also included in “Immigration and the Victorian Economy - A Photographic History”, a Museum Victoria publication commemorating the contribution of immigrants to the economic development of Victoria this century.